internetarchive/dweb-mirror/INSTALLATION-rachel.md

 There are docs that come with the Rachel box and are worth reading, however they are inadequate for this task set.

-If you have permission to do this then you'll know the passwords so we aren't putting it in this public repo!
+If you have permission to do this then you'll know the passwords so we are not putting it in this public repo!

 * There are two ways to physically connect the Rachel3+ to the internet either directly via the Internet or via your laptop's Wifi.